Estimated reading time: 6 minutes

 The injury can also make the fruit vulnerable to post-harvest fungal disease, particularly if you’re growing organically (and we hope you are!).

 Injured fruit is much more likely to develop Brown rot.
 This is even more likely if you’ve had a rainy season before the fruit was picked.
-Lots of rain means there are likely to be more brown rot spores on the fruit tree and the fruit.
+Lots of rain means there is likely to be more brown rot spores on the fruit tree and the fruit.

 If your fruit is a bit overripe when you pick, use it as quickly as possible.
-Otherwise, get it into the fridge to keep it in good condition.
-But mainly, try to avoid picking injuries when you harvest.

 The “Goldilocks” secret to picking fruit at the right time